german/gitview/README.md

-Time machine for git history (work in progress)
+Time machine for git repositories (work in progress)